-Kim Kardashian Exposes Chest In Outrageous Latex Micro-Dress, Gets Called ‘Nicki Minaj On Halloween’
+Kim Kardashian Exposes Chest In Outrageous Latex Micro Dress, Gets Called ‘Nicki Minaj On Halloween’

 Camp Crystal Girl!!! ????????????
 Moiré printed latex with the crystal drip ????Another new creation ????@manfredthierrymugler Manfred Thierry Mugler for Kim Kardashian West / MET BALL 2019 with Mugler Fashion House.
 Revisited archive pieces for Mugler Fashion House @muglerofficial

 Kim’s wardrobe has always come with an eye-popping streak.
-The mother of four may have toned down her overall image since the 2000’s, but the feminine-embracing and brazen attitude hasn’t gone anywhere.
-Kim’s red carpet look at the Met Gala showed a little less skin than the blue latex ensemble donned after it, but not my much.
+The mother of four may have toned down her overall image since the 2000s, but the feminine-embracing and brazen attitude hasn’t gone anywhere.
+Kim’s red carpet look at the Met Gala showed a little less skin than the blue latex ensemble she wore after it, but not by much.
 Likewise reminding fans that this reality star’s curves are the best in the business have been her sexy swimwear displays this summer.
-Recent photos posted to Kim’s Instagram showed her beach-ready body as she enjoyed a break in The Bahamas, with the star opting for skin-tight and metallic swimwear.
+Recent photos posted to Kim’s Instagram showed her beach-ready body as she enjoyed a break in the Bahamas, with the star opting for skintight and metallic swimwear.

 Then again, Kim has shown some more covered-up looks this year.
 Her visit to the White House this summer came with a stylish pantsuit that kept the flesh-flashing to a minimum, with only a little cleavage on show, per The Inquisitr.